The Law Commission recommendation for Shared Parenting

 - Shared Parenting needed due to changing familial role of men

 - Psychological studies revealing that the involvement of both parents in well being of the child raring is preferable than sole custody arrangements

-- Everything else being similar, a child from a shared parenting background is likely to fare better in regard to family relationships and self-understanding.
+- If everything else is similar, a child from a shared parenting background is likely to fare better in regard to family relationships and self-understanding.
 They have lower incidents of misbehaviour and better exam scores, higher grades etc.

 Joint Custody in different countries

 - Joint legal custody – both parents have equal rights and responsibilities for major decisions concerning the child

 - Joint physical custody – Both parents share the physical custody that child spends equal time with both parents.